OlivierSohn/hamazed/BACKLOG.md

-- create a queue to receive server events. read that queue in produceEvent.
+- to receive server data : use a thread that writes into a Tqueue from websocket.
+- to send server data: send synchronously

+- if I run server + client in the same thread, can I use a typed channel?

+- spawnChannelLocal
+- create server and channel in it for clients, before creating env. then pass send of server to env, and pass receive of env channel to server.
-- fork a thread that periodically writes a server event to the queue (TODO and sends one to other clients) , and whose activity can be controlled.
+- fork a thread that periodically (activity can be controlled) sends a server event to self and other clients.
-- for a thread that receives server events
+- create a typed channel to receive server events. use receiveChanTimeout 0 in produceEvent.

 - a client with ip "IPC" creates the world, publishes it as multiplayable. other clients can connect to "IPC" enter it. then the game is started when all players agree to start.